-The Prader-Willi Clinic is a multidisciplinary clinic that manages medical, nutritional, developmental and behavioral needs of children with Prader-Willi syndrome.
+The Prader-Willi Clinic at Rady Children's Hospital-San Diego is a multidisciplinary clinic that manages medical, nutritional, developmental and behavioral needs of children with Prader-Willi syndrome.
 Children who come to the clinic are seen by a clinical geneticist, pediatric endocrinologist, nutritionist and social worker.

 The Clinic is held on the 3rd Tuesday morning of each month (for children with a confirmed diagnosis).
-You can make an appointments by calling 858-966-5840.
+You can make an appointment by calling 858-966-5840.

-Children without a confirmed diagnosis who are suspected of having Prader-Willi syndrome should be evaluated by the Genetics/Dysmorphology Department.
+Children without a confirmed diagnosis who are suspected of having Prader-Willi syndrome should be evaluated by the Genetics/Dysmorphology Division.
 For more information or to make an appointment, please call 858-966-5840.